“Werewolves of London” (Warren Zevon)

 Warren Zevon wrote “Werewolves of London” in 1975 after his pal Phil Everly, of the Everly Brothers, had watched a late-night television broadcast of the 1935 Universal Pictures monster movie, Werewolf of London.
 Phil jokingly suggested to Warren that he borrow the movie’s title to invent a new dance craze.
 Warren took the bait and he, guitarist Waddy Wachtel, and fellow songwriter LeRoy Marinelli wrote the song in about 15 minutes, egging each other on with each new verse more cleverly humorous than the previous.
 It’s clear they didn’t take it too terribly seriously.

-Another L.A. pal of theirs, a cat named Jackson Browne, did take the song seriously; after seeing the lyrics Warren and the boys had written, he started performing it during his own concerts.
+Another L.A. pal of theirs, a cat named Jackson Browne, did take the song seriously; after seeing the lyrics Warren and the boys had written, he started performing it during his own concerts in a kind of reggae version.
 That inspired Warren to record the song himself, which he did for the sessions leading to his third solo LP, Excitable Boy.

 The assemblage of musicians playing on “Werewolves of London” is legendary.
 The backup band for this track included Mr. Zevon on piano (and vocals, of course), Waddy Wachtel on guitar, Fleetwood Mac’s John McVie on bass, and the Mac’s founder Mick Fleetwood on drums.
 (Russ Kunkel played drums on an earlier attempt, but it didn’t quite click, believe it or not.)